Icinga/icinga2/doc/03-monitoring-basics.md

 ### Check Result State Mapping <a id="check-result-state-mapping"></a>

 [Check plugins](05-service-monitoring.md#service-monitoring-plugins) return
-with an exit code which is interpreted a state number.
+with an exit code which is converted into a state number.
 Services map the states directly while hosts will treat `0` or `1` as `UP` for example.